Start analyzing your mobile or UWP app with App Center and Application Insights

 Remember to repeat this process for each platform your app supports.

 After export is set up, each custom event received by App Center is copied into Application Insights.
 It can take several minutes for events to reach Application Insights, so if they don't show up immediately, wait a few minutes before you diagnose further.

 To give you more data when you first connect, the most recent 48 hours of custom events in App Center are automatically exported to Application Insights.

 Start monitoring your app

-The Application Insights Logs (Analytics) portal associated with your Application Insights resource will open.
-The Logs (Analytics) portal lets you directly query your data using the Log Analytics query language, so you can ask arbitrarily complex questions about your app and its users.
+The Application Insights Logs portal associated with your Application Insights resource will open.
+The Logs portal lets you directly query your data by using the Log Analytics query language, so you can ask arbitrarily complex questions about your app and its users.

-Open a new tab in the Logs (Analytics) portal, then paste in the following query.
+Open a new tab in the Logs portal and paste in the following query.
 It returns a count of how many distinct users have sent each custom event from your app in the last 24 hours, sorted by these distinct counts.

 customEvents | where timestamp >= ago(24h) | summarize dcount(user_Id) by name | order by dcount_user_Id desc

 - Select the query by clicking anywhere on the query in the text editor.